 The April 21, 2024 cruise on the Odyssey of the Seas departs from Fort Lauderdale (Port Everglades), Florida.
 On this 14 Night Spanish Transatlantic - Eastbound (Ft.
-Lauderdale To Rome) sailing, the ship will visit a total of 6 different cruise port destinations, including its departure port.
+Lauderdale To Rome) sailing, the ship will visit a total of 6 cruise port destinations, including its departure port.
 The Odyssey of the Seas sets sail on Sunday, Apr 21st and returns on Sunday, May 5th.

 Use the buttons below to toggle between cabin types.